 Once the structure of network is known and all equations have been analyzed, the C++ code corresponding to the simulation can be generated depending on the desired parallel framework.
+Each simulation step described in section 6.3.2 leads to the generation of a code portion for the corresponding populations and projections which is then integrated into the main simulation code.
+Fig. 6.6 shows an example of a code portion for the update of the neural variables of a population pop0

 '''

 a) Neuron model

 c) CUDA framework (ANNarchy.cu)

 neuron = Neuron(

-// Updating the local variables of population 0
+// Updating the local variables of population \ensuremath{\textit{0}}

 parameters = "tau = 10.0 : population",

 cuPop0_step<<<nb, pop0, 0, stream>>>(dt,

 equations = "taudr/dt + r = sum(exc) : min=0.0"

 pop0.gpu_sum_exc,

 )

 pop0.gpu_r,

 pop0.tau );

 b) OpenMP framework (ANNarchy.cpp)

 // Updating the local variables of population 0

 // gpu device kernel for population 0

+#pragma omp parallel for

 global void cuPop0_step(double dt,

-#pragma omp parallel for

 for(int i = 0; i < 1000; i++)

-double sum_exc, double r, double tau)
+double sum exc, double r, double tau)

 {

-{

 double r = dt(pop0. sum exc[i]-pop0.r[i])/pop0.tau;

 int i = threadIdx.x + blockIdx.xblockDim.x;

 pop0.r[i] += r ;

 if ( i < 1000 ) {

 if(pop0.r[i] < 0.0)

 double r = dt(sum_exc[i] - r[i])/tau;

 r[i] += r ;

 pop0.r[i] = 0.0;

 if(r[i] < 0.0)

 }

 r[i] = 0.0;

 }

+}

 '''

 Figure 6.6: Code generated for a single population pop0 of 1000 identical neurons. a) Neuron model used for code generation: a global parameter tau and a local variable r following a linear ODE and limited to positive values. b) Code generated for the OpenMP framework.
 The code is pasted into the main C++ code ANNarchy.cpp and called at each step.
 It iterates over the 1000 neurons of the population and updates their firing rate depending on the corresponding code snippet.
 It operates directly on the data contained in the structure pop0.
 A simple #pragma statement allows parallel processing over the available threads. c) Code generated for the CUDA framework.
 The code is pasted into the specific ANNarchy.cu file.
-A copy of the vectors sum_exc and r (prefixed by gpu) is sent to the device (GPU) through the call to cuPop0_step by the host (CPU).
-The code inside cuPop0_step is executed in parallel on the device for the 1000 neurons and updates the array corresponding to r.
+A copy of the vectors \sum\exc and r (prefixed by gpu) is sent to the device (GPU) through the call to cuPop0\step by the host (CPU).
+The code inside cuPop0\step is executed in parallel on the device for the 1000 neurons and updates the array corresponding to r.
 This copy of r is transfered back to the CPU at the end of the simulation block for analysis in Python.
-Note that the parser can be configured to not generate the struct prefixes as for the OpenMP ackend.
+Note that the parser can be configured to not generate the struct prefixes as for the OpenMP backend.

-Each simulation step described in Section 6.3.2 leads to the generation of a code portion for the corresponding populations and projections which is then integrated into the main simulation code.
-Figure 6.6 shows an example of a code portion for the update of the neural variables of a population pop0 whose 1000 neurons are defined by the neuron model described on Figure 6.6 a.
-It defines a global parameter tau and the firing rate r is defined by the ODE taudr/dt = sum(exc) - r, limited to positive values with the flag min=0.0.
-The OpenMP implementation on Figure 6.6 b is in this case simple: the code snippet corresponding to the ODE (here using the explicit Euler method) is integrated into a for-loop over the 1000 neurons, where the value of each element in the corresponding vector is updated sequentially.
+whose 1000 neurons are defined by the neuron model described on Figure 6.6-a.
+It defines a global parameter tau and the firing rate r is defined by the ODE tau\dr/dt = sum(exc) - r, limited to positive values with the flag min=0.0.
+The OpenMP implementation on Fig. 6.6-b is in this case simple: the code snippet corresponding to the ODE (here using the explicit Euler method) is integrated into a for-loop over the 1000 neurons, where the value of each element in the corresponding vector is updated sequentially.
 The parallel execution of this loop over the available cores is ensured through the addition of an OpenMP #pragma statement.
 The complete code is pasted in a standard C++ file called ANNarchy.cpp and compiled using g++ on Linux or clang++ on MacOS X.